BM45/fl2k_2_rgb/README.md

 # Usage

-As its an VGA R-G-B adapter so there is 3 ADC's
+As its an VGA R-G-B adapter so there is 3 DAC's

-To play a file on an ADC channel you do -R for red -G for green and -B for blue
+To play a file on an DAC channel you do -R for red -G for green and -B for blue

 For the Samplerate/TV System you can do `-s ntsc` or `-s pal`